gaya3472004/Talk-Core-Chatgpt-clone/README.md

-## TalkCore: ✨ Unleash Simplicity in Conversational Brilliance ✨
+## TalkCore: ✨ Simple Conversational AI ✨

 Welcome to TalkCore, where simplicity meets the art of conversation.
 Unleash the power of effortless dialogues with our sleek and user-friendly conversational AI.